The image above shows our Poppy Seed Pod watch on the right.

 What Is Art?

 This is a more challenging word to define, and is used by different people to mean different things.
-Advertising adds to this confusion by presenting design as “art,” as is common these days in the jewellery and watch industries, because art is associated with higher status (and value) than design.
+Advertising adds to this confusion by presenting design as “art,” as is common these days in the jewellery and watch industries, because art is associated with higher status and perceived value, compared to design.

-I’ll start with more conventional concepts of what is art, then present a little-known and somewhat controversial perspective on the difference between art and design in the next section.
+I’ll start with more conventional concepts of what is art, then present a little-known perspective on the difference between art and design which challenges accepted views, in the next section.

-To put it as clearly as possible: art is a set of factors, including the fact that it is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenge perspectives.
-It also includes the concept of non-utilitarian pleasure, which means that people enjoy art for its own sake, not for it’s practical usefulness as one would with design.
+To put it as clearly as possible: art is usually defined as something which meets a set of criteria (although there is variation in definitions from different sources), including the fact that it is creativity relating to conceptual ideas used as a means to communicate, evoke emotions and present challenging perspectives.
+It also includes the concept of non-utilitarian pleasure which means that people enjoy art for its own sake, not for its practical usefulness as one would with design.
 Another relevant concept is special focus . . . art presents something as being worthy of unusual attention, unlike most of the experience of everyday life.
 Art is also a personal exploration beyond one’s current reality.
 More on that later.

-A study of art through history reveals that art has a profound relationship to the society the artist is part of.
-This extends to aesthetics itself, which some might assume to be an absolute, independent of culture, but which is, in reality, strongly influenced by culture.
-This relationship is illustrated by: a few hundred years ago the ideal examples of beauty being women portrayed in art who more recently would be described objectively as “fuller-figured”, compared to a slim figure being more often portrayed as the ideal of beauty somewhat later in the evolution of art and the cultures it related to:
+A study of art through history reveals that art, or more precisely changing aesthetic tastes, has a profound relationship to the society the artist is part of.
+Some people might assume that aesthetics is an absolute, independent of culture, but it is, observably, strongly influenced by culture.
+This relationship is illustrated by: a few hundred years ago in Europe the ideal examples of beauty being women portrayed in art who more recently would be described objectively as “fuller-figured”, compared to a slim figure being more often portrayed as the ideal of beauty somewhat later in the evolution of art and the cultures it related to, mainly due to changing perspectives relating to physical health:

 Art often serves as a reflection of societal values, beliefs, and cultural identity.
 The Tate, a renowned art institution in London, describes art as “a mirror on society,” emphasizing how art captures and interprets the world, offering insights into historical, social, and political contexts.

 Art should be distinguished from craft and design.
-I’ll give a precise, though controversial definition of the difference between art and design, below, but for now, craft is about skilled workmanship (as opposed to mass-production) which can be used either for functional or decorative purposes, and design is primarily about the functionality of the results.
+I’ll give a clear, though controversial, definition of the difference between art and design, below, but for now, craft is about skilled workmanship (as opposed to mass-production) which can be used either for functional or decorative purposes, and design is primarily about the functionality of the results.

 Decorative art, or “applied art” is when art is applied, or added, to functional design: